googleinterns/java-function-coverage/README.md

 * Implement and build your [handler](#handler)
-   * Handler program implements an entry class.
+   * Handler program must implement a Runnable class as it's entry pont.
-   * Entry class must implement a consturctor that uses CoverageMetrics parameters.
+   * Agent will create a new class loader with given path.
-   * Entry class must implement a function start(), this function is the entry point.
+   * It will load given entry point, Runnable class into the memory, create an instance of it and invoke the run() method.
-   * Agent loads entry class into the memory, creates an instance of it with CoverageMetrics variables and invokes the start() method.
+   * Path must contain all the dependencies of handler program since they will be needed in runtime.
    * Please take a look at the examples, [Handler](../master/src/main/java/example/handler/Handler.java), [Simple Handler](../master/src/main/java/example/handler/SimpleHandler.java)

 * Build and run your program